Saoni/zoo-application/README.md

 This url display the friendship status of any one animal with the other.
 For eg-

-"Dog one has lost friendship with Chicken one; Dog one has established a friendship with Parrot two."
+<i>"Dog one has lost friendship with Chicken one; Dog one has
+established a friendship with Parrot two."</i>

 Here Dog one and Parrot two are picked up randomly from the list of animals.